ggwozdz90/speech-to-text-api/README.md

 - **Configurable**: The repository includes a `.env` file that defines configurable environment variables.
 - **Clean Architecture**: The project structure follows the principles of Clean Architecture, ensuring separation of concerns and maintainability.
 - **Pre-commit Hooks**: Ensures code quality and formatting with checks for JSON, TOML, YAML, mixed line endings, trailing whitespace, Black, Flake8, isort, mypy, Bandit, and Vulture.

+## Docker Image

+The Docker image for this project is available on Docker Hub: [ggwozdz/speach-to-text-api](https://hub.docker.com/r/ggwozdz/speach-to-text-api)

 ## Getting Started